 What is electromagnetic radiation?

-Electromagnetic radiation is energy fields produced by electrically charged particles.
+Electromagnetic radiation comes from energy fields produced by electrically charged particles.

-There are natural types of radiation (solar and other cosmic radiation the earth's magnetic field, Shumman waves etc.) and artificial radiations (from electrical devices, cables, mobile telephones, antennas, radar etc)
+There are natural types of radiation (solar and other cosmic radiation, the earth's magnetic field, Shumman waves etc.) and artificial radiation (from electrical devices, cables, mobile telephones, antennas, radar etc.)

 Electromagnetic radiation is divided into categories according to the transmission frequency: